 The Police wear uniforms.
 The staff in a shop have badges.
 Construction workers have orange vests.
 Doctors have coats and stethoscopes.
 A Monk too wears a habit as his work uniform, but a habit is so much more.
 Like a the paschal candle shining out the light of the resurrection or holy water reminding us of our baptism, the religious habit shows forth an inner consecration.
-Religious profession sets a monk a part.
+Religious profession sets a monk apart.
 He becomes a consecrated person.
 He belongs in a very particular way to God.
-Although the Habit does not make the monk (St Basil), the habit expresses fundamentally that the Monk is different.
+Although the habit does not make the monk (St Basil), the habit expresses fundamentally that the Monk is different.
 He lives a different life; He is not supposed to live like everyone else.
 He is called to live a life totally dedicated to God.
 He becomes a walking visible sign of the future life of heaven.
 He becomes a living reminder that God exists, there is something more.

 Aren’t you Dominicans?

 Many people mistake us for Dominicans.
 Our habit indeed is very similar.
 There are many religious orders in the church that wear a similar habit.
-It shows how popular and effective it is as a habit.
+It shows how popular and effective it is as a Habit.
 It has a real quality about it and it has stood the test of time.
-In fact, the Dominicans did not invent the habit.
+In fact, the Dominicans did not invent the Habit.
 Both St Dominic and Blessed Eusebius were canons regular before they founded their respective orders.
-They merely kept their old habits and changed the rochet for a scapular.
+They merely kept their old Habits and changed the rochet for a scapular.
 Norbertines to this day keep this original habit.

 Diocesan priests and other monks wear black.
 It is a very practical colour.
-It represents penance, death to the world and a certain sombreness.
+It represents pen5ance, death to the world and a certain sombreness.
 It does show stains.
 White on the other hand is all about joy, glory and purity.
 At Baptism, we all are clothed in a white baptismal robe.
 Our habit reminds us of this grace of baptism that we have all received.
 By wearing white all the time, we are reminded of the new life we have received at baptism and how important it is to us.
 The white habit gets dirty easily and needs to be well cleaned and looked after, just like our souls.
 When I get my habit dirty, I need to clean it as soon as possible.
 When I sin, I need to clean my soul in confession, before it sets.
 Paulines are called to live the life of Angels, which is close prayer alone with God alone, in this life and the white habit reminds them constantly of their high calling.

 The Habit itself

 Everyone in the order wears the same habit.
 It is received in the early months of novitiate and it is worn until the very end.
 Although it doesn’t have to be worn all the time, it is a major part of our lives.
 It primarily consists of five elements.
 The following prayers are found in the Caeremoniale seu ritual Ordinis S. Pauli 1.
-Ermeitae (Cracoviae MCMXXXI) and have been traditional associated with clothing in the habit.
+Ermeitae (Cracoviae MCMXXXI) and have been traditionally associated with clothing in the habit.
 These prayers provided insights into the spiritual meaning of each element of the habit.
 It is a pious custom in the order to put the habit on prayerfully, kissing each piece of it before putting it on.

 The Tunic is a white loose robe.
 It symbolises both the new life of grace in baptism and the new life of religious life.
 It is the principle element of the habit.